Lost-Outpost/dragonborn/GOG.md

 # Skyrim GOG Installs

-Make sure your Skyrim path is set to the GOG executable
+Make sure your Skyrim path is set to the GOG executable and NOT your steam folder.
+This one is set to my steam one so you know what that looks like.

 ![pagefile settings](https://raw.githubusercontent.com/Lost-Outpost/dragonborn/main/images/gog.png)

-Enable GOG SKSE plugins in the GOG Support separator as seen below
+Enable GOG SKSE plugins in the GOG Support separator as seen below.
+They will overwrite the steam versions so they work with GOG now.

 ![pagefile settings](https://raw.githubusercontent.com/Lost-Outpost/dragonborn/main/images/gog1.png)